 |

-There are 102% more female students than male students enrolled at New York College of Health Professions with a gender ratio of 67% women to 33% men.
-Compared to the US average of 56% female students, New York College of Health Professions has a lower gender diversity than other US colleges and is less inclusive of males.
+There are 132% more female students than male students enrolled at New York College of Health Professions with a gender ratio of 45% women to 20% men.
+Compared to the US average of 56% female students, New York College of Health Professions has a comparable gender diversity ratio to other US colleges and is inclusive of both genders.

 |